cornerstonejs/cornerstoneTools/docs/latest/tool-types/segmentation-tool.md

 // ...
 ```

-The `strategies` prop defines a set of operations that can be executed at the end of deliniation.
+The `strategies` prop defines a set of operations that can be executed at the end of delineation.
 The strategies implemented should expect `operationData` of the form provided by the segmentation mixin implemented by the Tool.